-If you’re an MLS fan, you probably know Kyle Martino for the color commentary he does on Fox Soccer Channel.
-And his refreshingly non-annoying explain everything commentary.
+If you’re an MLS soccer fan, you probably know Kyle Martino for the color commentary he does on Fox Soccer Channel.
+And his refreshingly non-annoying explain everything commentary about the game in general.
+Martino knows that game and doesn’t treat you as though you don’t.

 Martino made 141 appearances and scored 13 goals in his six year MLS career, four years with the Columbus Crew and two with the LA Galaxy.
 He scored one goal in his 8 caps for the United States national team.